Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Introduction

 \subsubsection{Communication system model}

 In our system model, a transmitter transmits at the beginning of a timeslot of size $T\in\N$.
-During this slot, the transmitter transmits successive code words according to predefined codebooks.
+During this slot, it transmits successive code words according to predefined codebooks.
 The transmission scheme behind this formulation is variable-length sparse feedback codes, as suggested in \cite{yang2022variable,yavas2023variable}.
 Let us describe the main idea of these coding schemes for a point to point transmission: consider a source that wants to transmit a \jmg{message} $s$, over $T$ successive channel uses.
 The transmitter and receiver agreed on a codebook, randomly chosen, such that at the $k$-th timeslot, the transmitter sends \jmg{the code sequence $c(s)$} mapped to a base-band signal.
 At each channel use, the decoder estimates $\hat s$ from $c(s)$, itself from the demodulation of the received signal through an AWGN channel.
 Using Gaussian codebooks, we know that the Shannon rate is achievable for the maximum likelihood decoder.
 As we consider no fading, the power of the point-to-point signal at distance $r > 0$ is $P_0 \ell(r)$.
-Assuming now that two transmissions occur simultaneously from distance $r_1$ and $r_2$ to a receiver, the power of the signal at the receiver is $P_0(\ell(r_1) + \ell(r_2))$ and the SINR associated with distance $r_1$ (resp. $r_2$) is $\frac{\ell(r_1)}{\ell(r_1) + \ell(r_2) + \gamma_0}$ (resp.$\frac{\ell(r_2)}{\ell(r_1) + \ell(r_2) + \gamma_0}$).
+Assuming now that two transmissions occur simultaneously from distance $r_1$ (resp. $r_2$) to a receiver, then the power of the signal at the receiver is $P_0(\ell(r_1) + \ell(r_2))$ and the SINR associated with distance $r_1$ (resp. $r_2$) is $\frac{\ell(r_1)}{\ell(r_1) + \ell(r_2) + \gamma_0}$ (resp.$\frac{\ell(r_2)}{\ell(r_1) + \ell(r_2) + \gamma_0}$).
 In order to mitigate this signal superposition, we use a Successive Interference Cancellation (SIC) scheme that we describe more precisely in the next section.
-Using for example a Maximum Likelihood decoder, the receiver can evaluate the error probability of its decision and if this error is lower than some threshold, it accepts the decision and sends a feedback signal.
-Asymptotically, when $T$ is large enough, the rate of this model converges to the capacity of the point-to-point channel, which means that, at channel use $T$, the decoder can reliably decode the source $s$ with an arbitrarily low error probability, as long as the capacity is larger than $m = \Theta(\log_2 M)$, with $M$ the size of the codebook.
+Using for example a maximum likelihood decoder, the receiver can evaluate the error probability of its decision and if this error is lower than some threshold, it accepts the decision and sends a feedback signal.
+Asymptotically, when $T$ is large enough, the rate of this model converges to the capacity of the point-to-point channel, which means that, at channel use $T$, the decoder can reliably decode the source $s$ with an arbitrarily low error probability, as long as the capacity is larger than $m = \Omega(\log_2 M)$, with $M$ the size of the codebook.
 Nevertheless, in \cite{yavas2023variable}, the authors evaluate the non-asymptotic regime.
 In our paper, we consider the asymptotic (or ergodic) case, with $T$ large enough, and we rather focus on spatial properties of the transmitters.
 But the coding scheme is similar.
 In our system we consider the same transmission scheme $s^x \to c(s^x)$, for each message $s^x$ of each transmitter located at $x\in\Phi$ transmitting simultaneously.
 We do not consider any feedback; we consider instead a fixed span $T$, such that we can guarantee that every transmission can be reliably decoded.
-With the \SIC~model introduced in the following section, once a message can be decoded, the signal from this transmitter can be fully cancelled. \kz{All transmitters transmit until the end of the time slot}.
-Using \SIC, the receiver decodes iteratively the highest to the lowest power signals.
-Then, the worst-case (largest) decoding time is bounded from above by considering the worst (smallest) SINR~over all transmitters, \jmg{which is not necessarily the lower received power signal.}
+With the \SIC~model introduced in the following section, once a message can be decoded, the signal from this transmitter can be fully cancelled.
+All transmitters transmit until the end of the time slot. \kz{A stop feedback code is then sent at time $T$ by all receivers}.